What is Inflammatory Bowel Disease?

-If our patient is not feeling well, is losing significant weight, has a poor appetite, vitamin B12 deficiency, or has low blood protein levels, then we need to confirm IBD with a biopsy and look for complicating additional conditions.
+If our patient is not feeling well, is losing significant weight, has a poor appetite, has vitamin B12 deficiency, or has low blood protein levels, then we need to confirm IBD with a biopsy and look for complicating additional conditions.
 Biopsy samples are obtained by either surgery or by endoscopy.

 Surgery involves actually opening the patient's abdomen and harvesting samples from different areas of the intestine and stomach.
 Other organs can be visualized and sampled as well.
-Obviously this is an invasive procedure and the patient may not be in the best condition to go through it.
-On the other hand, it is something most veterinary hospitals can perform without referral to a specialty center and specialized equipment is not necessary.
+Obviously, this is an invasive procedure, and the patient may not be in the best condition to go through it.
+On the other hand, it is something most veterinary hospitals can perform without referral to a specialty center, and specialized equipment is not necessary.

 Disadvantages are expense (often referral to a specialist is necessary) and the fact that the rest of the abdomen cannot be viewed.
 Growths that are seen via endoscopy cannot be removed at that time and a second procedure typically must be planned whereas, if surgical exploration is used to obtain the biopsy, any growths can also be excised at that time.